lgoodcode/HackReactor-SDC/README.md

 The defaults will work but not for Docker, which requires a different port if a PostgreSQL database is running on the host machine, and the hostname for Docker on the local machine is `host.docker.internal`.

+## **Deployment**

+### **AWS**

+When deploying the server on an EC2 instance, you will need to specify the environment variables for the database connection or creating a `.env` file in the root directory of the server.

+The database only requires the `5432` port to be open for inbound rules for the database connection from the server.

+The server requires port `80` to be open and to forward that port to the server port, which is `4000` by default.
+To forward the port, you can use the following command:

+`sudo iptables -t nat -A PREROUTING -p tcp --dport 80 -j REDIRECT --to-port 4000`

+To view whether the port forwarding is added, you can use the following command to view the NAT table:

+`sudo iptables -t nat -L`

 ## **Docker**

 A separate Dockerfile is used for the database and the server.
 The database is needs to use the `/database/data` directory